-Analysis: Interventions for the prevention and management of obesity and diabetes
+Analysis: Interventions for the Prevention and Management of Obesity and Diabetes

 - 8. Prevention and management strategies are crucial to turning back the tide on obesity and diabetes.
 Evidence demonstrates that risks of chronic disease begin in the uterus and continue into old age.
 Therefore, strategies to address the problem at all stages of the life cycle are important, including paying particular attention to obesity and diabetes in women of reproductive age.
 The frequency of medical care and health expenditures increase notably among those with diabetes as early as eight years before clinical onset.
 This means that people at the highest risk for type 2 diabetes are in contact with the health system and can be identified.
 People with prediabetes have shown an increased risk for diabetes and CVD.
 Diabetes screening facilities are the opportune identification of such at-risk individuals, or those in the early stages of obesity and diabetes, when non-pharmacological treatment may still be a preferred option.
 Studies have demonstrated that approximately one-third of people with type 2 diabetes are undiagnosed, and already present complications at the time of diagnosis. - 9.
 Two approaches need to be used to implement prevention strategies: the population-based approach and the individual, high-risk approach.
 The population-based approach focuses largely on health promotion activities and actions that influence the environment (i.e., physical, social, economic and regulatory).
-For example, it has been calculated that replacing 2% of the energy from trans fat with polyunsaturated fat would reduce the incidence of type 2 diabetes by 40%.
-Research has also demonstrated that
+For example, it has been calculated that replacing 2% of the energy from transfat with polyunsaturated fat would reduce the incidence of type 2 diabetes by 40%.
+Research has also demonstrated that metropolitan public transport systems designed to coordinate with pedestrian walkways or bike paths facilitate the practice of daily physical activity.
+As

-&lt;sup>38 World Health Organization.
+&lt;sup>39 World Health Organization.
 Diet, Nutrition, and the Prevention of Chronic Disease.
 Report of a Joint WHO/FAO Consultation.
 WHO Technical Report Series 916.
 World Health Organization: Geneva; 2003.

-&lt;sup>39 Nichols GA, Glauber HS, Brown JB.
+&lt;sup>40 Nichols GA, Glauber HS, Brown JB.
 Type 2 diabetes: incremental medical care costs during the first 8 years after diagnosis.
 Diabetes Care 2001;23(11):1660-1665.

-Willett WC, Koplan JP, Nugent R, Dusenbury 2006.C, Puska P, Gaziano TA.
+&lt;sup>41 Willett WC, Koplan JP, Nugent R, Dusenbury 2006.C, Puska P, Gaziano TA.
 Prevention of Chronic Disease by Means of Diet and Lifestyle Changes.
 In Disease Control Priorities in Developing Countries Second Edition.
 New York: Oxford University Press and the World Bank; 2006.